madhumaddy77/College-Directory-Application/README.md

 Configure any required database credentials in the Conn or DbUtils classes.
 Execute Project.class to launch the application.
 ## Demo Video
-For a demonstration of the application’s features, watch the demo video on YouTube.
+For a demonstration of the application’s features, watch the demo video Here:

 ## Contributions
 Contributions are welcome!
 Please open an issue or submit a pull request if you would like to improve the project.